Helvariors/FearTheDark/README.md

 Creator and developer of this game is David Olejár.

 Also special thanks to František Křižek for helping me with unity and the code!

+Other than that is just the Unity asset store